gamma-opt/Gogeta.jl/docs/src/optimization.md

 ## Sampling

 !!! warning
-    This method works only with Big-M formulation
+    This method works only with the Big-M formulation

 Instead of just solving the MILP, the neural network can be optimized (finding the output maximizing/minimizing input) by using a sampling approach.
 See [jupyter notebook](https://github.com/gamma-opt/Gogeta.jl/blob/main/examples/neural_networks/example_4_nn_relaxing_walk.ipynb) for a more detailed example.

 !!! note
     Much more effective algorithms for finding the optimum of a trained neural network exist, such as projected gradient descent.
 The sampling-based optimization algorithms implemented in this package are best intended for satisfying one's curiosity and understanding the problem structure better.

-At first we formulate NN as a MIP
+First we formulate the NN as a MIP

 ```julia
 using QuasiMonteCarlo